zio/zio-aws/docs/overview/wrapper.md

 ```

 The `AwsConfig` layer defines how each service's async Java client gets configured, including the http client which is
-provided by an other layer `AwsConfig` is depending on.
+provided by another layer `AwsConfig` is depending on.

 Each module has accessor functions for _all operations_ of the given service.